triggermesh/docs/docs/guides/gettingstarted.md

 To get you up and running quickly we are going to run a sample Hello service.

-## Starting a service via the console
+## Starting a Service via the Console

 Click on the _Create Service_ button on the bottom on the home page of the console.